pnpm/pnpm/README.md

 ## Other Node.js package managers

-* [npm](https://github.com/npm/npm).
+* `npm`.
 The oldest and most widely used.
 See [pnpm vs npm](docs/pnpm-vs-npm.md).
+* `ied`.
+Built on a very similar premise as pnpm. pnpm takes huge inspiration from it.
-* [Yarn](https://yarnpkg.com/en/).
+* `Yarn`.
 The first Node.js package manager that invented lockfiles and offline installations.
-* [ied](https://github.com/alexanderGugel/ied). ied is built on a very similar premise as pnpm. pnpm takes huge inspiration from it.

 ## Frequently Asked Questions